microsoft/fusion-dev-ebook/Book/PowerAppsFusionDev.md

     -   Appointment Date: **startDateTime**
     -   Notes: **notes**

-17. Save the Power Apps app.
+17. Save the app.

-To test the Power Apps app:
+To test the Power Apps:

 1. In the **Tree view** pane, select the **Home** screen.